The Beach Girls and the Monster: Production

-The surfing footage used for the scene where Richard runs a film for Mark was shot by one of the most prolific surf filmmakers of the 1960s, Dale Davis, who produced Walk on the Wet Side, Strictly Hot, and the landmark The Golden Breed.
-For some release prints, the footage was printed in color.
+The surfing footage used for the scene where Richard runs a film for Mark was shot by one of the most prolific surf filmmakers of the 1960s, Dale Davis, who played Tom, and produced Walk on the Wet Side, Strictly Hot, and The Golden Breed, which has been compared with The Endless Summer as the ultimate sixties surf documentary.

 According to the trailer for the film, the dancing girls seen in the film are "The Watusi Dancing Girls" from Hollywood's Whisky a Go Go club on Sunset Boulevard.